Siirry sisältöön

 NIS2 Directive

-The European Union's NIS 2 Directive entered into force in December 2022 and must be transposed into national law by 17 October 2024.
-The practical application of the NIS2 Directive will start on 18 October 2024.
-This guide explains what will change, who will be affected and what the new NIS2 requirements are.
+The European Union's NIS 2 Directive entered into force in December 2022 and was transposed into national law by 17 October 2024.
+The practical application of the NIS2 Directive started on 18 October 2024.
+This guide explains what is changing, who is affected and what the new NIS2 requirements are.

 So there is still time for businesses to prepare and ensure that they are compliant with the new minimum level of corporate security.